derekhua/UFBands/README.md

+#UFBands
-UFBands | A simple, but powerful website that handles all of the daily logistics of all the UF Bands.
+A web app that handles all of the daily logistics of all the UF Bands.

 Trello User Stories: